gbisaga/devops/aws-devops-allnotifications.md

   - KEY IDEA S3 notifications vs CloudWatch S3 events
     - Notifications always object level (not bucket), only most popular actions, simpler integration
     - CloudWatch event rules bucket or object level, can do almost anything, more complex because goes thru CloudTrail and CloudTrail needs to be enabled for the specific bucket(s) you want
+- access logs to S3
+  - like apache, more http oriented
+  - best effort delivery only
+  - can be very delayed
+  - use mainly for general traffic analysis

 ### Service Catalog
 - SNS Notifications